DavidArceDia/school-semester-planner/README.md

 ## Features yet to be added:

 - Homepage: A list of the next 2 week's tasks organized by accending due date
-- Tasks: Able to be editted, specifically for imputing marks once tasks have been completed
+- Tasks: Able to be edited, specifically for imputing marks once tasks have been completed
-- Courses: Able to be editted
+- Courses: Able to be edited
 - Courses: Display a real-time student's course average based on tasks completed and their weights
 - Homepage: Display the semester average based on course averages and their weights